-Scottish cooking authority Catherine Brown provided us with this recipe.
-Rice flour yields crisper shortbread, while that made with cornstarch is softer.
+Scottish cooking authority Catherine Brown provided us with this adaptable shortbread recipe.

-2. Divide dough into thirds and shape each into a 1/4"-thick 6" disk.
+- Divide dough into thirds and shape each into a 1⁄4"-thick 6" disk.
 Using the spatula or dough scraper, carefully transfer disks to a large parchment-lined baking sheet at least 1" apart.
 Prick disks all over with a fork, then press with tines to mark circumference of top outer edge.
 Transfer to the refrigerator to let chill for 1 hour.

-3. Preheat oven to 300°.
+- Preheat oven to 300°.
 Bake shortbread until pale golden, 30-40 minutes, dusting cakes with remaining sugar 10 minutes before finished baking.
 Score each cake into 6 wedges while still warm.
-Then allow to cool completely
+Then allow to cool completely.